minio/docs/source/reference/minio-mc-admin/mc-admin-update.rst

    The mirror URL of the ``minio`` server binary to use for updating MinIO servers in the :mc-cmd:`~mc admin update ALIAS` deployment.

+.. mc-cmd:: --yes, -y
+   :optional:

+   Pass this flag to confirm the update and bypass the confirmation prompt.